areenaarora/jackpot/readme.md

 - Use `--games` to set how many games to play one after another.
 - Use `--speed` to adjust the speed of auto-play (default is 0.8 seconds per step).
 - Use `--manual` to press a key (n or space) for each step instead of auto-playing.

+## What's next?

+Working on a way to visualize this so it can be slotted on my website!

 ## Disclaimer